 Elizabeth Kotaich, Yoga

 For me, yoga was the key that unlocked a deeper understanding of what it means to be a part of the human experience.
 It has taught me the value of perpetual studentship and encouraged me to explore with genuine curiosity what lies beyond the edges that we so often believe define us.
-I am a school teacher, and I weave movement and mindfulness into learning every day.
-I believe these practices are essential to human connection and understanding, which is, after all, the reason we are here.
-My teachers come in many forms—poetry, literature, the earth and all her gifts, the open heartedness of children, life.
+My teachers come in many forms—poetry, literature, the earth and all her gifts, the openheartedness of imperfect people, life.

-I completed my 200 hour training at Yoga Union in Portland with Chris Calarco, Annie Adamson, and Natalie Gildersleeve.
-My most beloved teacher, Audra Carmine, continues to support and inspire my journey of teaching and learning.
-A yoga community offers a place for all bodies, all beings, to learn and grow together—a place to be at home with ourselves.
+I completed my 200 hour training at Yoga Union in Portland.
+I moved from Newport to the north coast in 2018 and started the process of cultivating a yoga community again, and it's with a heart full of gratitude that I've landed at Watershed Wellness.
+Yoga is a place for all bodies, all beings, to learn and grow together—a place to be at home with ourselves.
 What a privilege to be here, doing this work together.

 Kaisa Schlarb, Yoga

 I am an instructor of Hatha Yoga.
 My passion for yoga was born of a quest to feel at home in my body and to create a balance of physical, emotional and spiritual health.
 Teaching is an opportunity for me to share my personal practice, which is based in exploring grounding-focused poses, breath work, and connection to our energy centers.

 I was trained by the Hatha Yoga Center in both Seattle and Bali, and formerly I worked bringing yoga and mindfulness to youth in the mental health field.